jromania-sykes/cleaning_data_course_project/README.md

 	 1. The standard devation and mean columns are extracted

-- 'tidy_data_wearable_mean_by_subject.csv' - The mean of all the columns in tidy_data_wearable aggregated by the 30 subjects.
+- 'tidy_data_wearable_mean_by_subject.csv' - The mean of all the columns in tidy_data_wearable.csv aggregated by the 30 subjects.

-- 'tidy_data_wearable_mean_by_activity.csv' - Is the mean of all the columns in tidy_data_wearable aggregated by 6 activities.
+- 'tidy_data_wearable_mean_by_activity.csv' - Is the mean of all the columns in tidy_data_wearable.csv aggregated by 6 activities.

-- 'CodeBook.md' - describes the algorithmin used to transform the SMARTPHONE WEARABLE 1.0 Dataset into
+- 'CodeBook.md' - Gives the instruction and describes the algorithm used to transform the SMARTPHONE WEARABLE 1.0 Dataset into

 -  UCI HAR Dataset - This directory is a place holder for the original dataset.
 The code references files in this directory to perform the cleaning of the data.
 To reproduce the transformation in run_analysis.R first download and extract the files into a directory with this name.